-From the history of money and its evolution to the hidden messages and security features you never noticed, click through to discover some interesting facts about money.
+From the hidden messages in money to the security features you never noticed, click through to discover some interesting facts about your money.

 $2 bills are often considered unlucky.